kapitsa2811/PatternRecognition_TeamTasks/README.md

 ### Exercise 4

 The final validation of exercise 4 has been done in the file `Exercise_4/validation.py` and the results can be found in the file `Exercise_4/output.txt`.
+As training set, the same 250 molecules are taken as in the exercise itself (can be found in `Exercise_4/data/glx/` according to the entries in the file `Exercise_4/data/train.txt`).
+The test set contains 1'500 molecules, located in the folder `Exercise_4/data/test/`.
+For the costs used in the Dirac cost function, `Cn = Ce = 1` was taken and for kNN, `k = 3`was chosen.

 ## Content